komi786/IPE-Fiware/readMe.md

-# IoT_Fiware
+# IPE_Fiware

-Backend Api in Node.Js to Fetch data from IoT sensor and annotate in semantic Description
+Backend API act as proxy implemented in Node.Js to Fetch data from IoT sensor and annotate in semantic Description